Mango Halibut Ceviche

 Mango halibut ceviche is the perfect refreshing recipe for spring and summer days!
 Meaty halibut pieces are tossed with fresh mango, onion, cilantro, jalapeño, and creamy avocado.

 Ceviche is honestly a dish where the ingredients speak for themselves.
-Similar to my citrus shrimp ceviche, the ingredients in this new mango halibut ceviche are simple, fresh, and bright.
+Similar to my classic ceviche or citrus shrimp ceviche, the ingredients in this new mango halibut ceviche are simple, fresh, and bright.
 It’s the perfect balance of sweet, juicy mango, with citrusy, lime halibut, and a kick of jalapeño spice.

 If you’re a halibut lover like I am, you know just how deliciously meaty it is.
 And with mango season just around the corner, the pairing of the two couldn’t be any more perfect.
 All you need to do is mix them both with classic ceviche ingredients such as onions and cilantro – and there you have it.
 A sweet, citrusy, chunky ceviche that I guarantee you’ll fall in love with.